-When the simulation starts, all simulators are at time 0.
-Mosaik tracks the current simulation time for every simulator individually.
+When the simulation starts, all time-based (and hybrid) simulators are at time 0.
 When it asks a simulator to perform its next step, it passes its current simulation time t{now} to it.
 After its step, the simulator returns the time at which it wants to perform its next step (t{next}).
 Thus, a simulator's step size doesn't need to be constant but can vary during the simulation.

-The data that a simulator computes during a step is valid for the right-open interval [t{now} , t{next}) as shown in the following figure.
+All data that a time-based simulator computes during a step is valid for the right-open interval $[t{now}, t{next})$ as shown in the following figure.

-Fig. 1: Schematic execution of a simulator A. t{now} , t{next} and the validity interval for its first step 0 are shown.
+Fig. 1: Schematic execution of a time-based simulator A. t{now} , t{next} and the validity interval for its first step 0 are shown.
 The figure also shows that the step size of a simulator may vary during the simulation.